How To Avoid Sensitive Skin After Kissing, Because Making Out Shouldn't Make Your Face Raw

-According to Dr. Levin, "'Beard burn' happens because the stubble or rough beard hair can cause an irritation to the skin, making it red, irritated, burning, or even tender and raw."
+"'Beard burn' happens because the stubble or rough beard hair can cause an irritation to the skin, making it red, irritated, burning, or even tender and raw," Dr. Levin tells Elite Daily.
 I'll be the first to confirm this statement.
 My skin becomes straight-up raw after a sensible makeout sesh.

-"Many women 'fear the beard' since significant exposure to a scruffy beard can cause irritation to the skin," says Dr. Levin.
-Though a beard is personally something I look for in a man, I've started to reconsider my turn ons.
+"Many women 'fear the beard' since significant exposure to a scruffy beard can cause irritation to the skin," she says.
+Though a beard is personally something I look for in a man, I've started to reconsider my turn-ons.
 I just don't think my face can handle much more.

 What Can We Do To Avoid Irritation?

 When it comes to preventing the problem all together, Dr. Levin recommends taking these three precautions.
 First of all, make sure to moisturize.
-"Having moisturized and non-inflamed skin before a makeout session is important," says Dr. Levin, so you're already hydrated from the jump.
+"Having moisturized and non-inflamed skin before a makeout session is important," she says, so you're already hydrated from the jump.

 Finally, Dr. Levin also recommends having a conversation about the beard burn with your scruffy partner if you can.
-"If you are in a long-term, comfortable relationship," Dr. Levin says, "consider asking your man to practice certain beard practices."
-You hear that, hairy men?
+"If you are in a long-term, comfortable relationship," Dr. Levin says, "consider asking [your partner] to practice certain beard practices."
+You hear that?
 Grooming isn't just for women.

 Short beards (which tend to be sharp and pointy) are more likely to irritate your skin, while medium-length beards are slightly less aggressive.
-Dr. Levin also recommends that men should shampoo and condition their beards just like they would the hair on their heads.
-I know for a fact this works because my best friend was finally able to escape the wrath of beard burn when her boyfriend started using Garnier Fructis Sleek & Shine Shampoo and Garnier Fructis Sleek & Shine Conditioner to maintain his facial hair.
+Dr. Levin also recommends that people with beards should shampoo and condition their beards just like they would the hair on their heads.
+I'm confident this works because my best friend was finally able to escape the wrath of beard burn when her boyfriend started using Garnier Fructis Sleek & Shine Shampoo and Garnier Fructis Sleek & Shine Conditioner ($3, Target) to maintain his facial hair.

-Finally, if he's not afraid of a little product, your makeout partner can also use a beard oil, like the Jack Black Beard Oil which contains hydrating grape seed and jojoba oils.
-TBH, you can also just buy it for him as a thoughtful gift.
+Finally, if they're not afraid of a little product, your make-out partner can also use a beard oil, like the Jack Black Beard Oil ($25, Sephora) which contains hydrating grape seed and jojoba oils.
+TBH, you can also just buy it for them as a thoughtful gift.
 Spend a little cash so you can really save your crying skin.

 How Can We Soothe This Skin After?

 Even if you take all the necessary precautions, beard burn might still occur.
-"Carrying a gentle, thick moisturizer that you can apply immediately afterwards will help restore the skin’s outer layer from the irritation," Dr. Levin explains.
-Her personal favorites are the Cetaphil Rich Hydrating Night Cream, La Roche Posay Toleraine Cream, and the Avene Toleraine Cream.
+"Carrying a gentle, thick moisturizer that you can apply immediately afterwards will help restore the skin’s outer layer from the irritation," says Dr. Levin.
+Her personal favorites are the Cetaphil Rich Hydrating Night Cream ($14, Target), La Roche Posay Toleraine Cream ($29, La Roche-Posey), and the Avene Toleraine Cream ($38, Avène).
 Once you get home, it's also important to wash with a mild cleanser.
-Dr Levin recommends the Cetaphil Gentle Skin Cleanser to cleanse the face before moisturizing again.
+Dr. Levin recommends the Cetaphil Gentle Skin Cleanser ($13, Walgreens) (to cleanse the face before moisturizing again.
 Moisturizing is really key here.

-As you wait for your skin to heal, Dr Levin say it's important to avoid anything that can further irritate the skin, such as "retinoids, fragrances, alpha hydroxy acids, beta hydroxy acids like salicylic acid, and facial cleansing brushes."
+As you wait for your skin to heal, Dr. Levin says it's important to avoid anything that can further irritate the skin, such as "retinoids, fragrances, alpha hydroxy acids, beta hydroxy acids (like salicylic acid), and facial cleansing brushes."

 Will Anything Make It Heal Faster?

 Continue to apply your moisturizer as usual.
 Just add in the extra step.
-If you feel you're still lacking in hydration, you can even use Vaseline Petroleum Jelly, Cerave Healing Ointment, or Aveeno Eczema Therapy Balm to boost your hydration and skin protection levels.
+If you feel you're still lacking in hydration, you can even use Vaseline Petroleum Jelly ($4, Target), Cerave Healing Ointment ($17, Target), or Aveeno Eczema Therapy Balm ($19, Walmart) to boost your hydration and skin protection levels.